Community Economic Development Funding Program

 The annual Community Economic Development (CED) Funding Program provides financial support to selected projects that are anticipated to result in:

-- Business creation
+- Business enterprise creation (for-profits and/or social enterprises).

 Eligibility of Applicant